Contact Us

 1. Committees will reinforce and support Board holism.

-1. In particular, committees help the whole Board move forward when they research alternatives and bring back options and information.
+a.
+In particular, committees help the whole Board move forward when they research alternatives and bring back options and information.

 2. Board committees may not speak or act for the Board except when formally given such authority for specific and time-limited purposes.